kittykatattack/learningPixi/README.md

 ```
 ![Displaying text](/examples/images/screenshots/24.png)

-Pixi’s Text objects are inherited from the `Sprite` class, so they
+Pixi’s Text objects inherit from the `Sprite` class, so they
 contain all the same properties like `x`, `y`, `width`, `height`,
 `alpha`, and `rotation`.
 Position and resize text on the stage just like you would any other sprite.